gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

        ///
        /// Represents the ownership of a value that has not been audited or is
        /// actually undefined.
 A def that produces a value with unknown
-       /// ownership can not be paired with any use that does not have Unknown
+       /// ownership can not be paired with any use that does not have Invalid
        /// or Any ownership.
        Undefined,